Southgate Shopping Center: Southgate Shopping Center today

-Though most recent construction has occurred outside of the original mall (MJR, Downriver Community Federal Credit Union, Old Chicago, Chili's, Buffalo Wild Wings, Applebee's, and Taco Bell), stores that remain inside the strip itself include skateboard/comic shop Anime to Skateboards, Downriver Gymnastics, Innovative Training Solutions, fashion retailer Style U Boutique, the Smoothie Stop cafe, an H&R Block, GNC, Planet Fitness, the Metro Ju Jitsu martial arts school and its affiliated Metro After School educational facility, Bath and Body Works, Mira Hair Salon, World of Games, STEP Thrift Store, and the PASC Art Studio.
+Though most recent construction has occurred outside of the original mall (MJR, Downriver Community Federal Credit Union, HopCat, Chili's, Buffalo Wild Wings, Applebee's, and Taco Bell), stores that remain inside the strip itself include skateboard/comic shop Anime to Skateboards, Downriver Gymnastics, Innovative Training Solutions, fashion retailer Style U Boutique, the Smoothie Stop cafe, used electronics store PayMore, Planet Fitness, the Metro Ju Jitsu martial arts school and its affiliated Metro After School educational facility, Bath & Body Works, Mira Hair Salon, World of Games, STEP Thrift Store, and the PASC Art Studio.
 The Montgomery Ward site became Market Center Park, which opened in 2016.
 Panera Bread, which was located adjacent to Buffalo Wild Wings in the former Ward's Auto Center, moved to a former Rio Bravo restaurant further west on Eureka in Taylor on November 2, 2014, the former location now houses Angelina's Mexican Restaurant.
 Ukazoo Books, which opened in a space formerly occupied by the defunct Borders Express in 2011, closed in December 2013 and was replaced in the fall of 2016 by Oak Street Health, an independent primary care clinic.
 CVS Pharmacy closed in July 2022 as part of a plan by that company to close 900 stores over a three-year period.